MyoRobotics/MyoRobotics-Documentation/docs/controllers/FirmwareInterface.rst

 Configuring a Controller
 ------------------------
-.. todo:: Turn the descripton into sphinx/breathe doxygen type documentation

 The flexrayusbinterface interface (internally as well as externally) makes heavy use of `mapbox variants <https://github.com/mapbox/variant>`_ and one should be familiar with the concept to use the library, as well as develop it.